neopragma/dnmusic/breathing.md

 Effective staggered breathing involves multiple skills.
 A clean, precise breath attack requires good embouchure development.
 A blended sound requires attentive listening and adaptation to the section and ensemble.
 Your personal concept of the instrument can't deviate so far from generally-accepted norms that your sound "sticks out."
 All players must be exactly in tune with each other.

+So, there are several details to master to perform staggered breathing effectively.
+It usually requires section rehearsals, and must be revisited with each personnel change in the section.